ennuicastr/ennuicastr/README.md

-EnnuiCastr is a system for recording multiple users distributed across the world in a well-synchronized way, without significant loss, over the web.
+Ennuicastr is a system for recording multiple users distributed across the world in a well-synchronized way, without significant loss, over the web.

 There are a few problems that arise with distributed recording:

 * Voice-over-IP solutions are the natural way to distribute voice communication, but all sacrifice completeness for performance.
 That is, all suffer loss in a way that should not be necessary to record.
-EnnuiCastr uses existing voice-over-IP technology (namely, WebRTC) for the actual live communication component.
+Ennuicastr uses existing voice-over-IP technology (namely, WebRTC) for the actual live communication component.